algmironov/HashGen/README.md

 ## Install the app

-In the release section there is a compiled version of the app with .tar extension.
+In the [Release](https://github.com/algmironov/HashGen/releases) section there is a compiled version of the app with `.tar` extension.
 Just download it, unpack and launch `HashGen.Desktop.exe`

-If you want to change an algorythm of hashing:
+### If you want to change an algorythm of hashing:
 - download/clone source code
 - proceed to `MainVewModel.cs`
 - chage the algorhytm in GenerateHash method.